RandomDataProject/randomdata.sh/README.md

 ```
 {"BYTE_USED": 20, "DATA": [34, 56, 48, 78, 76], "EXTRA": 0, "QUOTA": 982543, "RDID": "rd.shv1#b6AxMAwmqsCm", "STATUS": "success"}
 ```

+## Quota and limitation

+To ensure a fair use of our services, you need to respect a few rules.
+Failure to respect them will result in ban.

+Every time you use the generator to generate random data it needs to take random bytes from the entropy pool.
+By default everyone has a quota of 1 000 000 bytes every days.
+You can check your quota on the statistic page.

+Try to group your requests (it’s better to send one request to download 100 numbers rather than 10 small requests of 10 numbers).

+Don’t send multiple parallel requests, if you use a multi-threaded client make sure it serializes the requests.

 ## API license